GPIG-B/Prototype/README.md

 ./drone_scheduling/:
 - Schedule and navigate the drones.

-./common/:
+./manager/:
-- Common code, e.g. a globally shared namespace to communicate between the different processes
+- A globally shared namespace to communicate between the different processes
+- Management code to spin up the prototype

 ./configs/:
 - configuration files for all subsystems

-...
-More to come.